lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 1.md

 [rcs] Oct 20, 2022 12:41:12 AM INFO ERROR SearchScript: No such property: getResourceData for class: SearchScript
 ```

-Using methods of the `Log` class might require some extra processing applied to the content you are trying to output:
+Eventually, all of these methods call the [log(Log.Level level, java.lang.Throwable ex, java.lang.String format, java.lang.Object... args)](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/common/logging/Log.html#log(org.identityconnectors.common.logging.Log.Level,java.lang.Throwable,java.lang.String,java.lang.Object...)) method, which uses the [java.text.MessageFormat](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/text/MessageFormat.html#patterns) class to construct a log message from the passed in parameters.

+This means:

-* To output an object information without referencing its individual properties you may need to convert it to a String first.
-Otherwise, you could get a wordy error.
+* In order to output an object without referencing its individual properties, before you pass the object into one of the listed methods of the [Log](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/common/logging/Log.html) class as a single argument, you need to convert the object to a String.
+Or else, you might get a wordy error.

     For example: